xkremento/Veil-API/README.md

 - JWT tokens for authentication with configurable expiration time
 - Role-based access control for endpoints
 - Password encryption using BCrypt
+- Restricted player data modification (users can only change their password and profile image)
+- Admin-only operations for sensitive data updates
 - Input validation on all endpoints
 - Protection against SQL injection and XSS attacks
 - CORS configuration for secure cross-origin requests